sf-wdi-21/notes/week-01/day-2-control-flow/dusk-modular-programs/readme.md

 * Define well-named variables
 * Comment your code to clarify your thought process

-##Requirements

-* Only use conditional statements; no iterators or functions

 ##Tips

 * Create a new javascript file and run it with node.
-* Inspect `process.argv` to see an array of arguments passed into the file.
+* Log `process.argv` to the console in order to see an array of arguments passed into the file.
 * By default the first two arguments will be `node` and the path to the file, i.e. `~/dev/someFolder/app.js`.
 * Given this it could be useful to remove or "slice" the first two arguments with `process.argv.slice(2)` and keep the remaining values of whatever we pass in.
 * Try setting the value of `process.argv.slice(2)` to a variable called `arguments` which you can use inside your program.